Glory to Hong Kong

-"Glory to Hong Kong" (願榮光歸香港 (jyun6 wing4 gwong1 gwai1 hoeng1 gong2)) is a march that was composed and written by a musician under the pseudonym "Thomas dgx yhl", with the contribution of a group of Hongkonger netizens from the online forum LIHKG during the 2019–2020 Hong Kong protests.
+"Glory to Hong Kong" (願榮光歸香港 (jyun6 wing4 gwong1 gwai1 hoeng1 gong2)) is a protest anthem that was composed and written by a musician under the pseudonym "Thomas dgx yhl", with the contribution of a group of Hongkonger netizens from the online forum LIHKG during the 2019–2020 Hong Kong protests.
 It was initially written in Cantonese and was eventually developed into various language versions starting with English.
-The song, hailed by protestors as an unofficial "national anthem of Hong Kong", is widely considered as promoting democracy in Hong Kong.

-Since widespread protests in Hong Kong erupted in early June 2019, various songs that symbolise democracy, such as "Do You Hear The People Sing" from Les Misérables, have been sung by protesters on different occasions as their anthems.
+Since widespread protests to the 2019 extradition bill in Hong Kong erupted in early June 2019, various songs that promote Hong Kong independence, such as "Do You Hear the People Sing?" from Les Misérables, have been sung by protesters on different occasions as their anthems.
 "Glory to Hong Kong", according to the composer, was created "to boost protesters' morale and unite people".
 Since the song's publication, it has been sung at most demonstrations.
 There are also numerous versions in English and other languages.

+Using the search term "the national anthem of Hong Kong" on Google had frequently returned "Glory to Hong Kong" as the top search result, leading to the song being used in several international competitions.
+In response, Hong Kong authorities have accused the song of promoting subversion and banned it under Hong Kong National Security Law, which defines acts of secession, subversion, terrorism, and collusion with foreign forces, and is punishable with life imprisonment.

+In June 2023, the Department of Justice sought a legal injunction to ban the song, including from the internet.
+In July 2023, the Court of First Instance rejected the request, saying that it could have "chilling effects" on freedom of expression.
+In August 2023, the Department of Justice appealed the rejection.
+In May 2024, the Court of Appeal ruled in favour of the Department of Justice, overturning the Court of First Instance's ruling and issuing an interim injunction against the song.